Becoming a digital nomad as a photographer

 Curious about how to make money with photos?
 Read here how to become a photographer!

-Being able to take good pictures is one thing, being able to make money from them is another.
+Being able to take good photos is one thing, being able to make money from them is another.
 And doing that location independent is a challenge next level.
-Yet this is not impossible, as there are many people who work as photographers while traveling!
+Yet this is not impossible, as there are a lot of people who work as photographers while traveling!
 How about the following options?

 1. Doing photography assignments abroad

 Photographers, who are self-employed, can do photo shoots in other countries.
 In principle, if you are a photographer in Belgium or the Netherlands doing an assignment for someone, you can do it just as well somewhere else.
 Think wedding photography or jobs for other digital nomads.
-Truly, there are photographers who travel the world to capture newlyweds on camera!
+Really, there are photographers who travel the world to capture newlyweds on film!

 Perhaps not unimportant to know: you can do this if you are effectively self-employed.
-In fact, this is how you can prepare invoices.
-Taking assignments within the European Union is somewhat easier than outside it.
-If you choose to do this, study local regulations carefully.
+This is because it allows you to prepare invoices.
+Taking assignments within the European Union is a little easier than outside.
+If you choose to do this, familiarize yourself well with local regulations.

 2. Traveling as a photojournalist for media

 Some photographers are very good at making journalistic reports or documentaries.
-They can work for regular clients.
-For example, a lot of domestic and foreign media collaborate with photographers for articles that appear online or in print.
+They may work for regular clients.
+For example, a lot of domestic and foreign media work with photographers for articles that appear online or in print.

 Advantage of this option: you have regular clients.
-Downside: you have a little less freedom.
+Disadvantage: you have a little less freedom.

 3. Selling photos through print on demand

-Being a digital nomad takes you to the most amazing places.
+As a digital nomad, you get to the most amazing places.
 And if you have photographic talent, you might just shoot the most beautiful images there!
-Some of those pictures, people would just want them on the wall.
-And to help those people get good posters or framed photos, you can sell your online work.
+Some of those photos, people would just want to have them on their walls.
+And to be able to help those people get good posters or framed photos, you can sell your online work.

-To make things easier for people, there are a lot of companies these days that take over the entire production and shipping process for you.
-As a photographer, all you have to do is upload the finished photos to a server.
+To make things easier for people, these days there are a lot of companies that take over the entire production and shipping process for you.
+As a photographer, all you have to do is upload the finished photos on a server.
 If you use such a service, you are working with print on demand.
 One example is the Dutch company Werkaandemuur, known in the rest of the EU as Art Heroes.

 Want to outsource selling photos, too?
 Then find out here how to sell photos online via print on demand!